 Other areas of counselling I deal with

 Early life experience of living outside the UK, has helped me to enjoy connecting with people who are different from me.
-It has also given me personal experience of some of the challenges that go with feeling different, whether that's a national difference, or a difference in race or sexual orientation.
+It has also given me personal experience of some of the challenges that go with feeling different.

 First session: £20.
 Standard fee: £45.
-I offer a small number of reduced fee sessions for student counsellors.
+I offer reduced fees for key workers and student counsellors.
 All sessions are 50 mins.

 Due to the current need for 'social distancing' I have moved my practice online and have been offering sessions using Zoom.